anaclumos/extracranial/Research/pages/The Battle of Flow and Asana.md

 7. R&D is EXPENSIVE.
 Especially when competing with venture.
 8. If you're competing on features, it never stops and is an ever-increasing line item.
 9. Good product with great marketing beats amazing product with no marketing.
-10. Bootstrapping works best in uncompetitive spaces/niches or if you have an unfair advantage (a personal brand, unique customer acquisition channel, etc).
+10. [[Bootstrap|Bootstrapping]] works best in uncompetitive spaces/niches or if you have an unfair advantage (a personal brand, unique customer acquisition channel, etc).